David-xF/CodeLib/README.md

 The Discord Server can be Accessed here https://david-xf.de/discord or https://discord.com/invite/xumaYBBhJv

 # Information
-If any Button Checks don't Work, you might have the Wrong Input Settings set, please check if your `Emulated Controller` is to `Wii U Gamepad` as it is required.
+If any Button Checks don't Work, you might have the Wrong Input Settings set, please check if your `Emulated Controller` is set to `Wii U Gamepad` as it is required.